pebakery/pebakery-docs/GUIControls/Button.md

 Buttons created with Winbuilder 082's internal interface editor have additional arguments including duplicate parameters for `_SectionToRun_` and `ShowProgress`.
 These fields are ignored by PEBakery.
 See Example 2.

+Some buttons created in older versions of Winbuilder's internal interface editor omit the `Image` argument **and** suffers from duplicate `_SectionToRun_` and `ShowProgress` parameters.
+In this case you must update the control to include a value of `0` for the image argument.

 ## Related

 [ReadInterface](/Commands/Interface/ReadInterface.md), [WriteInterface](/Commands/Interface/WriteInterface.md)